-A tool is free to solve equations, reorder expressions and to not evaluate expressions if their values do not influence the result (e.g. short-circuit evaluation of Boolean expressions).
-If-statements and if-expressions guarantee that their clauses are only evaluated if the appropriate condition is true, but relational operators generating state or time events will during continuous integration have the value from the most recent event.
+A tool is free to solve equations, reorder expressions and to not evaluate expressions if their values do not influence the result (e.g. short-circuit evaluation of Boolean expressions). if-statements and if-expressions guarantee that their branches are only evaluated if the appropriate condition is true, but relational operators generating state or time events will during continuous integration have the value from the most recent event.

-1Mathematica is a registered trademark of Wolfram Research Inc.
+&lt;sup>1 Mathematica is a registered trademark of Wolfram Research Inc.

-$^{^{2}}MATLAB$ is a registered trademark of MathWorks Inc.
+$^{2}MATLAB$ is a registered trademark of MathWorks Inc.